frontenddogma/web-development-glossary/manuscript/m.md

 : The scientific study of algorithms and statistical models that computer systems use to perform a specific task without using explicit instructions, relying on patterns and inference instead.
 It is seen as a subset of artificial intelligence.
 Machine learning algorithms build a mathematical model based on sample data, known as “training data,” in order to make predictions or decisions without being explicitly programmed to perform the task.
 Machine learning algorithms are used in a wide variety of applications, such as email filtering and computer vision, where it is difficult or infeasible to develop a conventional algorithm for effectively performing the task.
 Machine learning is closely related to computational statistics, which focuses on making predictions using computers.
 The study of mathematical optimization delivers methods, theory and application domains to the field of machine learning.
 Data mining is a field of study within machine learning, and focuses on exploratory data analysis through unsupervised learning.
 In its application across business problems, machine learning is also referred to as predictive analytics.&nbsp;[†](#w-ml)

 macOS
-: A series of proprietary graphical operating systems developed and marketed by Apple Inc. since 2001.
+: A series of proprietary graphical operating systems developed and marketed by Apple since 2001.
 It is the primary operating system for Apple’s Mac computers.
 Within the market of desktop, laptop, and home computers, and by web usage, it is the second most widely used desktop OS, after Microsoft Windows. macOS is the second major series of Macintosh operating systems.
 The first is colloquially called the classic Mac OS, which was introduced in 1984, and the final release of which was Mac OS 9 in 1999.
 The first desktop version, Mac OS X 10.0, was released in March 2001, with its first update, 10.1, arriving later that year. macOS is based on the Unix operating system.&nbsp;[†](#w-macos) ℹ︎&nbsp;[apple.com/macos](https://www.apple.com/macos/)

 macOS, Apache, MySQL, PHP/Perl/Python
-: A solution stack composed of free and open-source software running with proprietary commercial software, to run dynamic web sites on computers running macOS or Windows.
-It can be used to develop web sites that use popular current technologies, on a stand-alone desktop or laptop computer without the need for a separate web server.
+: A solution stack composed of free and open source software running with proprietary commercial software, to run dynamic websites on computers running macOS or Windows.
+It can be used to develop websites that use popular current technologies, on a stand-alone desktop or laptop computer without the need for a separate web server.
 The name MAMP is an acronym representing the original components of the system: macOS, the operating system; Apache, the web server; MySQL, the database management system; and PHP, Perl, or Python, programming languages used for web development.
 MAMP is not limited to these choices of components, however; Nginx can be used in place of Apache, for example.
 The developers of MAMP have also ported the system to Windows (but still called MAMP).&nbsp;[†](#w-mamp)

 Macromedia Flash
 : → Flash